itznotpk/Cognia-AI-Memory-Assistance-System-for-Dementia/README.md

 ## 📄 License

-This project is developed for UMSIC 2025 competition purposes.
+This project is developed for AI In Medicine Bootcamp & Hackathon 2025 purposes.

 ---